- target activity

 - Onodera

-This is almost paranoia, but anyone can play on stage, and most workshops these days are like "let's do it together."
-That's why I don't feel admired.
-But after all, just like when I myself thought, "I want to!"
-I would like to do activities such as an organization where people think, "Wow, wow, I'd love to try something like this".
-That's not something anyone can do, and that's why it's an activity we want to continue.
-If you do that, maybe someone will be excited and admire you.
-When I first came to the Arts Council Tokyo and talked about the project, I think I spoke passionately about that.
+This is already close to paranoia, but anyone can go out on stage, and in today's workshops, there are many things like "Let's do it together."
+That's why I feel like I'm not admired somewhere.
+But after all, I want to do activities such as organizations that make people think, "Wow, wow, I want to try something like this," just like when I myself thought, "I want to do it!"
+That's not something anyone can do, and that's why I think it's an activity that I want to continue.
+If you do that, someone may be excited and admire you.
+When I first came to Arts Council Tokyo and talked about the project, I think I talked passionately about that.

 *The second part is here